WipeOS/DataZapper/README.md

 ### Important DataZapper files and folders when building DataZapper from source

 #### ../board/datazapper/doimg.sh
 doimg.sh is a bash script, the main purpose of which is to generate the .img file located in output/images/.
-However it is also used to copy the pre-compiled .efi file and other files such as the shredos.ico, autorun.inf for Windows, README.txt.
+However it is also used to copy the pre-compiled .efi file and other files such as the DataZapper.ico, autorun.inf for Windows, README.txt.
 The contents of board/datazapper/version.txt is also used to rename the .img file with version info and the current date and time.

 #### ../board/datazapper/version.txt
 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ /board/datazapper/version.txt is manually updated for each new release of DataZapper.